 Monitored and evaluated professional work experience in an environment related to the electronic production and design major.
 Placement is limited to situations available from or approved by the Office of Experiential Learning and the Electronic Production and Design department chair or designee.
 To apply for an internship, students must see the internship coordinator in the Office of Experiential Learning prior to registering.
 Note: Equivalent credit for prior experience is not available due to the requirement of concurrent contract between the employer/supervisor and the college.
 International students in F-1 status must obtain authorization on their Form I-20 from the Counseling and Advising Center prior to beginning an internship.

 In this class, students will collaborate to compose and perform original interactive multimedia works that explore and showcase many of the new possibilities created by mobile devices and wireless networks.
 They will learn to design and program custom performance interfaces for the iPad and use it in a performance, thus demonstrating it to be a clear, direct, powerful, versatile, and truly expressive musical controller.
 The students will form and perform in unique combinations and explore and define novel symbiotic roles and radically new music-making and sound-producing paradigms.
+Students taking this class will need to use their own iPad.

 This course explores the creation of sound effects for linear and interactive media using real time synthesis models and prototypes.
 Through the use of techniques ranging from subtractive synthesis to physical modeling students will gain a better understanding of the physical and acoustics of various types of common sound effects.
 Students will build audio models and sound effect engines using real time tools such as MAX as well as software synthesizers such as Sculpture.
 Throughout the course, students will also work with a number of DAWs and audio implementation tools such as Wwise and Fmod Studio, producing sound designs for both linear and interactive media.